Madison Beer: Personal life

-In 2016, Beer discussed her sexuality in a YouNow chat, stating, "I'm not a lesbian, but I definitely love girls," and that she has been in love with a woman in the past.
-She addressed her sexuality again in a March 2020 TikTok livestream, in a question asking if she is bisexual, she noted that "came out, like, four years, three years ago", adding that "I am bi, always have been; it's nothing new".
-Beer was in a relationship with Jack Gilinsky of Jack & Jack from 2015 to 2017.
-She briefly dated Brooklyn Beckham after her breakup with Gilinsky.
-She was in an on-and-off relationship with Zack Bia from late 2017 to early 2019.
-Beer was in an on-and-off relationship with internet personality Nick Austin in the summer 2020 to May 2025.
+In 2016, Beer discussed her sexuality in a YouNow chat, stating, "I'm not a lesbian, but I definitely love girls," and said that she has been in love with a woman in the past.
+In March 2020, she noted that she "came out, like, four years, three years ago", adding that "I am bi, always have been; it's nothing new".
+She also said "I've never understood homophobic people because I'm just like, 'Why are you affected by someone else's sexual preference?'"